Mechanical Turk: Construction

-The interior of the machine had complications designed to mislead observers.
+The interior had complications designed to mislead observers.
 When opened on the left, the front doors of the cabinet exposed gears and cogs resembling clockwork.
 The section was designed so that if the back doors of the cabinet were open at the same time one could see through the machine.
 The other side of the cabinet did not house machinery; instead it contained a red cushion and some removable parts, as well as brass structures.
 This too was designed to provide a clear line of vision through the machine.
 Underneath the robes of the Ottoman model, two other doors were hidden.
 These also exposed clockwork machinery and provided a similarly unobstructed view through the machine.
 The design allowed the presenter of the machine to open every available door to the public, to maintain the illusion of a purely clockwork mechanism.

 Neither the clockwork visible on the left side of the machine nor the drawer that housed the chess set extended fully to the rear of the cabinet; they instead went only one-third of the way.
 A sliding seat was also installed, allowing the operator inside to move from place to place and thus evade observation as the presenter opened various doors.
 The sliding of the seat caused dummy machinery to slide into its place to further conceal the person inside the cabinet.

 The chessboard on the top of the cabinet was thin enough to allow magnetic attraction.
 Each chess piece had a small, strong magnet attached to its base, and when placed on the board it would attract a magnet attached to a string under its place on the board.
 This allowed the operator inside the machine to see which pieces moved where on the chessboard.
 The underside of the chessboard was marked with squares numbered 1 to 64, helping the operator to see which places on the board were affected by a player's move.
 The internal magnets were positioned so that outside magnetic forces would not influence them, and Kempelen would often allow a large magnet to sit at the side of the board in an attempt to show that the machine was not influenced by magnetism.